 A positive result also depends on which type of drug test you're taking.

 The most common drug tests are urinalysis and hair follicle tests.
 However, there are other types of tests to screen for drug use:

 - Sweat drug screenings

 Hair drug tests are the second most common screening method.
 This test samples a person's hair to determine drug use within a specific timeframe.
-Hair is trimmed as close to the scalp as possible and then sent to a lab.
+Hair is trimmed close to the scalp and then sent to a lab.
 The hair undergoes two tests: enzyme-linked immunosorbent assay (ELISA) and gas chromatography-mass spectrometry (GC-MS).
 These two tests determine whether the individual has used a range of substances in the past 90 days.